nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(array);         // [ ["name", "Nicholas"], ["age", 25]]
 ```

-Here, `map` is converted into an array of arrays by using the spread operator.
+Here, the spread operator converts `map` into an array of arrays.
 Since the default iterator for maps returns key-value pairs, the resulting array looks like the array that was passed into `new Map()`.

-You're not limited to the number of times you can use the spread operator in an array literal.
-You can use it wherever you want to insert multiple items from an iterable.
+You can use the spread operator in an array literal as many times as you want, and you can use it wherever you want to insert multiple items from an iterable.
+Those items will just appear in order in the new array at the location of the spread operator.
 For example:

 ```js
 let smallNumbers = [1, 2, 3],